ADmad/cakephp-jwt-auth/README.md

 If `record` key exists it's value will be returned as user record.
 No check will be done against the database.

+## TODO:

+- Use an event instead of directly calling "registrationCallback" method.